 Chairs of departments and programs review histories of their enrollments, enrollment and major data, and the current teaching expectations (see below) when preparing proposals to EAC.
 In the application, Chairs provide the rationale for the request, accompanied by appropriate documentation.
 Please review the Recruiting Section of the Chairs Handbook for specific information on what should be included.
 The appropriate form to use and examples of successful proposals can be found here.

-Deadline for requesting staffing positions for 2015-16 will be the first Friday in April.
+Deadline for requesting staffing positions for 2015-16 will be April 4th.